PowerShell/vscode-powershell/docs/troubleshooting.md

 This document contains troubleshooting steps for commonly reported issues when using the PowerShell extension for Visual Studio Code.

+## Windows

+### 1. IntelliSense is extremely slow on PowerShell 5.0

+There is a known issue with PowerShell 5.0 which, for a small number of users, causes IntelliSense (code completions) to return after 5-15 seconds.
+The following steps *might* resolve the issue for you:

+1. In a PowerShell console, run the following command: `Remove-Item -Force -Recurse $env:LOCALAPPDATA\Microsoft\Windows\PowerShell\CommandAnalysis`
+2. Restart Visual Studio Code and try getting IntelliSense again.

+This issue has been resolved in PowerShell 5.1.

 ## macOS (OS X)

 ### 1. PowerShell IntelliSense does not work, can't debug scripts